Metal movement in forming armour

 I expect that there are a lot of ways that you could achieve the desired shape.
 I don't think any of them are inherently better or worse than the other, as long as the result is correct.
 All of these are really describing how to get the overall flowing shape.
 Each will involve a certain amount of dishing/sinking/squashing at strategic spots to get the rounded shapes at the calf and ankle bones.
 I omit that part of the process for convenience.
-A quick listing of possible ways you could attack the main problem of getting something that tapers in the top half and flairs in the bottom half include:
+To allow for discussion I have created a listing of different methods.
+In the real world elements can be combined and adapted as the armour sees fit.
+But describing them as distinct helps to understand the thought processes behind them.
+A quick listing of possible ways you could attack the main problem of getting something that tapers in the top half and flares in the bottom half include:

 Click an image to see a larger view of it.